 Bhutan's compact capital (population about 50,000 Bhutan had its very first census in May 2005) is easily explored on foot.
 We visit the Indigenous hospital, where traditional healing arts are still practiced, the Art & Craft school, the National Library, the Royal goldsmith workshop and the Handicraft Emporium with its famous weaving, woodcarvings and paintings.
 In the afternoon we visit the memorial chorten (a "chorten" is a stone Buddhist monument, often containing relics) dedicated to the late King Jigme Dorji Wangchuck, the founder of modern-day Bhutan.
 We'll also visit the 15th century Changangkha monastery and Motithang mini zoo, where we'll see the rare "takin" (the national animal of Bhutan), before driving out of town for a view of the Thimphu Valley.
 We also visit the new Drupthob nunnery temple and browse the local market.
 Overnight Thimphu.

 From Thimphu, we drive for about three hours to Wangduephodrang (locally known as "Wangdi") via Punakha, changing climatic zones from mountainous to tropical.
 On the way, we cross over Dochu La, a 3150-metre-high pass marked by prayer flags and a chorten and, if the weather is fine, a view of the eastern Himalaya including the highest mountain in Bhutan, Mt Gangar Punsum (7520m).
 We drive through forests of rhododrendron and magnolia, before the road descends into the warmer lowlands around Punakha.
 We visit the Punakha Dzong, which once served as the old capital of Bhutan.
 This remarkable fortress is built in 1637 between two rivers and has survived many glacial floods and fire.
 Every February there is a procession known as the Punakha Serda to commemorate the victory over the Tibetans.
 From there it's just 45 minutes' drive to Wangduephodrang where you can stroll around the market area.
-Overnight Wangdi Kyichu Resort.
+Overnight Wangdi Kyichu Resort or similar.

 *On the 24th June 2012, the beautiful Wangduephodrang Dzong was completely destroyed by fire.
 It was one of the oldest and most substantial dzongs in Bhutan built in 1638.
 Renovations were underway when the fire started and so most of the historic relics had been put into storage and were saved from the devastation of the fire.
 Re-building is already underway to restore the dzong to its former glory.